 I love this church and it always gets a hug from me when I visit it

 By Þingeyrakirkja church you will find a Visitor Centre, called Klausturstofa.
 It is built in the liking of Þingeyrakirkja church, out of stone and complements the church - very well made.
 At the Visitor Centre, you can get guidance to the church for a small fee.

 Here in Vatnsdalur valley, the Vatnsdæla Saga took place.
 Vatnsdæla Saga was most probably written in 1270 in the monastery at Þingeyrar and tells the story of the people living in this part of Iceland.

 On the walls of the Visitor Centre are drawings from the Saga, which took place here in Vatnsdalur valley, Vatnsdæla Saga.
 I bought here a very good map, the Vatnsdæla Saga Heritage Map.

-I find this church to be one of the most beautiful churches in Iceland, so making the short detour from ring-road 1 to have a look at this historical church is well worth it.
+I find this church to be one of the most beautiful churches in Iceland, so making the detour from ring-road 1 to have a look at this historic church is well worth it.

 To visit Þingeyrakirkja church coming from Reykjavík you can rent a car and drive north on ring-road one, turn left on road 721 and drive for 6 km.